-General Learning Goal: The student will explain safety rules and procedures including the site safety plan.
+General Learning Goal: The students will understand the safety rules and procedures including the site safety plan.

 - A. All students will advise of any injuries and pre-existing conditions that would prohibit participation.
-If necessary, students should complete a medical record release waiver. - B. Students will receive all applicable training materials based on the individual program's standards. - C. The student will explain and discuss the safety rules established during orientation for conduct in class/labs. - D. All students will perform warm-up exercises and stretching exercises before performing any lab activities. - E. All students will immediately report any injuries to the instructors.
+If necessary students should complete a medical record release waiver. - B. Students will receive all applicable training materials based on the individual program's standards. - C. The students will understand the safety rules established during orientation for conduct in class and labs. - D. All students will perform warm-up exercises and stretching exercises before performing any lab activities. - E. All students will immediately report any injuries to the instructors.